Big-Life-Lab/bllflow/pkgdown/pkgdown-README.md

 # About the pkgdown document
 *pkgdown* builds website using R package documentation (the .RD files).

-The documentation build is [here](https://big-life-lab.github.io/bllFlow/docs)
+The documentation website is [https://big-life-lab.github.io/bllFlow/docs](https://big-life-lab.github.io/bllFlow/docs)

 Or local at: bllFlow/docs/index.html